suchen-sci/gfn/README.md

 ```go
 func IntersectionBy[T any, U comparable](fn func(T) U, arrays ...[]T) []T
 ```
-IntersectionBy returns a new array that is the intersection of two or more arrays, computed with a given function.
+IntersectionBy returns a new array that is the intersection of two or more arrays, where intersection is determined by a given function.

 #### Example:
 ```go